 We publicly disclose all contributions in reports filed with the Federal Election Commission and various state campaign finance commissions, as required by law.
 Decisions on political contributions are made by a bipartisan Steering Committee of federal and state government affairs professionals, who are responsible for day-to-day decisions related to political spending.
 Outside legal counsel reviews political spending decisions and related activities.
-Management of our participation in the political process in the United States is the responsibility of the Senior Vice President for Global Government Affairs and Public Policy.
-This position reports directly to our Chief Legal Officer who reports to the company CEO.
+Management of our participation in the political process in the United States is the responsibility of the two Senior Vice Presidents for Government Affairs.
+These positions report directly to our President, Legal and General Counsel, who reports to the company CEO.
 The Steering Committee reviews and approves Salesforce’s political contributions to promote the interests of the company without regard for the private political preferences of individual employees.

 Salesforce Political Contribution Steering Committee: